Write a Book Review That Helps (And Why It Matters)

 ⭐ 1 Star – I hated it.
 Not worth the time or money.

-⭐⭐ 2 Stars – Not for me ever.
+⭐⭐ 2 Stars – Not for me.
+Do not recommend.

 ⭐⭐⭐⭐ 4 Stars – I liked it.
+Would recommend.

 ⭐⭐⭐⭐⭐ 5 Stars – I loved it!
+Highly recommend.

 But don’t just drop a star rating and run—tell other readers why.